 “See the deer eat meat.”
-Such was the quality of a district-mandated series of beginning readers for first graders in Ann Martin Bowler’s classroom.
+Such was the quality of a district-mandated series of beginning readers for first graders when Ann Martin Bowler was a classroom teacher.
 Bowler remembers throwing down the book, saying “I could do better than this.”
 Even her students picked up on the inaccuracy.
 “It wasn’t about writing anything [that made sense],” she says. “[The series] was looking for long E words.”
 In the face of those awful books, Bowler felt rebellious enough to quit teaching after 19 years and start writing.

 Although her decision sounds drastic, Bowler had written many poems for her students and set them to music.
 She had read hundreds of children’s books to her students and to her five children.
 Her mother, brother, and cousin were writers.
 It was now or never.

 The seed for her first trade picture book, Gecko’s Complaint, was planted during her eldest son’s junior year abroad in Indonesia.
 He lived with a family with whom he now owns a business.
 Bowler visited Indonesia to thank the host family, and developed a new appreciation for Indonesian art and storytelling.
 She remembers standing in a dusty bookstore, flipping through several books of fascinating Indonesian folktales told in dry English prose with few illustrations and little appeal for children.
 She purchased all the books she could carry, and when she returned to the U.S. continued to read folktales borrowed from university libraries.
 “I was aware of how little I knew, and wanted to bring a little of Indonesia home.”
 She searched for the perfect tale to rewrite and share with an American audience and finally found a funny Balinese folktale which Bowler infused with sly humor and quirky characters about those who see everyone else’s faults but their own.